MaxenceBdu/rasterizer/README.md

   - ./bin/test_scene assets/teapot.obj

 I didn't manage to implement clipping, back face culling and hidden surface removal for the moment.
 Information about camera's movement are displayed in the window.

+Known bugs :
+- Object may disappear while the camera rotates around z axis.